 - Rinse with a bucket of fresh water and let the area completely dry.

-Grease or Oil Stains
+Greasy or Oily Stains

-- Allow the powder to remain in place 24 hours to lift the oil.
-Check it a few times and apply more powder if you see the top layer starting to show grease.
+- Allow the powder to remain in place for 24 hours to lift the oil.
+Check it a few times and apply more if you see the top layer starting to show grease.
 After a full day, sweep up the mess and discard it.

 - Apply the mixture to the area and scrub it with a brush or broom.
 Rinse well with hot water, then let it air dry.